learreDHDK/ccode/README.md

 				<td>No</td>
 				<td>No</td>
 				<td>No since there is no information concerning years</td>
-				<td>"Not explained why the dataset starts from 1979.
+				<td>Not explained why the dataset starts from 1979.
-No, but it's easily understendable (i.e. every year since 1979)"</td>
+No, but it's easily understendable (i.e. every year since 1979)</td>
 				<td>No</td>
 				<td>No</td>
 				<td>No</td>
-				<td>"Under the U.N.
+				<td>Under the U.N.
 Framework Convention on Climate Change (UNFCCC), countries committed to create a new international climate agreement by the conclusion of the Paris climate summit in December 2015.

-The dataset was created after the above mentioned agreement."</td>
+The dataset was created after the above mentioned agreement.</td>
-				<td>"Yes
+				<td>Yes
 CFU data is cumulative since 2003.
 This is the first year in which one of the dedicated climate funds hat we monitor approved finance for a project.
-The start date for each fund individually is available on the relevant fund page through ‘The Funds’ (https://climatefundsupdate.org/the-funds/)"</td>
+The start date for each fund individually is available on the relevant fund page through ‘The Funds’ (https://climatefundsupdate.org/the-funds/)</td>
 				<td>No, just the context of the survey is explained in the introduction of the explanatory PDF.</td>
 				<td>No, just the context of the survey is explained in the introduction of the explanatory PDF.</td>
 				<td>No, just the context of the survey is explained in the introduction of the explanatory PDF.</td>